OmarG247/2601-project/README.md

 ## Assignment Requirements

-An application will be built that has the ability to perform search queries to the Unsplash api and then render a gallery of photos matching that query.
+An application that has the ability to perform search queries to the Unsplash api and then render a gallery of photos matching that query.
 These should include an implementation of pagination.

 Once an image is selected, another screen must appear displaying the image as well as details about the image including the photographer, date taken, as well as topics regarding the picture.